-The Charter Schools Act of 1998 grants the State University of New York Board of Trustees authorizing power to grant 230 charters for the purpose of organizing and operating independent and autonomous public charter schools.
-Currently the Institute authorizes 130 active charters with 108 schools in operation: 90 operating SUNY charter schools are located in New York City or Long Island and 18 are located in upstate New York.
+The Charter Schools Act of 1998 grants the State University of New York (SUNY) Board of Trustees authorizing power to grant 230 charters for the purpose of organizing and operating independent and autonomous public charter schools.
+Currently, 147 charter schools authorized by SUNY operate or are approved to open across New York State: 126 are located in or around New York City and 21 are located in upstate New York.
 SUNY has no charters remaining for New York City and 70 charters remaining for outside New York City as part of its Request for Proposals process.

 The Charter Schools Institute was created by the SUNY Trustees in 1999 to assist them in carrying out their responsibilities under the Act.